foxssake/netfox/docs/netfox/guides/visibility-management.md

 filtering.
 They expose a `visibility_filter` property that can be used to configure filtering.

+!!!warning
+    When using visibility filtering with [RollbackSynchronizer] nodes, make sure to disable input broadcast.
+Otherwise, peers might receive input data from the player, but no state data from the server, leading to nodes being simulated without up-to-date state data.

 ## Default visibility

 If there's no settings configured, the visibility filter falls back to the